bbarker/blog/Software/Scala/PublishingWithJitpack.md

-Recently while complaining to a friend about my past experiences publishing JVM artifacts, he introduced me to [Jitpack](https://jitpack.io/), which integrates nicely with GitHub repositories and in principle makes the publishing process much closer to what we would like, and is much simpler.
+Recently, while discussing my non-idealic past experiences of publishing JVM artifacts, a friend introduced me to [Jitpack](https://jitpack.io/), which integrates nicely with GitHub repositories and in principle makes the publishing process much closer to what we would like, and is much simpler.